center-for-threat-informed-defense/attack-workbench-frontend/docs/update.md

 git pull origin master
 ```

-5. (Inline with Step 3.)
-If you use custom settings, update environment (configuration) files
+6. If you use custom settings, update environment (configuration) files

 Following from Step 3., if you have used custom environment settings you will need to update the settings in the new (and reset) environment files.